ePaperInnovation/pl-mcu-epd/Documentation/intro.rst

 display.
 Due to restrictions on resources the code is not currently able to manipulate the images in any way.
 The code focusses on functionality and does not pretend to implement best practice for any specific microcontroller.
-Power efficiency and data transfer speed improvements are planned for subsequent releases.
+Data transfer speed improvements are planned for subsequent releases.
 The code attempts to strike a balance between minimising microcontroller resource usage while preserving portability, good coding practices and the provision of good debug support (e.g. use of assertions).